pdwaggoner/pdwaggoner.github.io/Research.md

 ### Papers

+* The Paradox of Algorithms and Blame on Public Decision-makers (with Ryan Kennedy and Adam Ozer).
+Conditionally accepted, *Business and Politics*

 * [A Batch Process for High Dimensional Imputation](https://link.springer.com/article/10.1007/s00180-023-01325-9){:target="_blank"}.
 2023. *Computational Statistics*

 * [Where are we going with statistical computing?
 From mathematical statistics to collaborative data science](https://www.mdpi.com/2227-7390/11/8/1821){:target="_blank"} (with Dominique Makowski).
 2023. *Mathematics*, 11(8)